-- Statutory meetings. - Meetings with the supervising social worker. - Forums and events for children and young people.
+- Statutory meetings. - Meetings with the supervising social worker - Forums and events for children and young people. - Talk to your Youth Participation Social Worker

 If you would further like to be involved we are seeking a looked after young person to be on the editorial board of the NFA publication Teenlines, speak to the supervising social worker for more information.